1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    - Software serial (up to adapter v2 & Arduino Mega 2560): RX = 68, TX = 69 (`{68,69}`)

 -  **Bus type / protocol:**
-   `uint8_t bus_type = 0;` → Depending on the connection of the adapter to the controller of your heating system (BSB/LPB/PPS), the corresponding bus type must be set.
-Default value is 0 = BSB.
+   `uint8_t bus_type = 0;` → Depending on the connection of the adapter to the controller of your heating system (BSB/LPB/PPS), the corresponding bus type must be set (default value is 0 = BSB).
 Possible options:
    0 = BSB
    1 = LPB
    2 = PPS